-The Probability of Default is an estimate of the likelihood of default over a given time horizon, where default is defined as: 61 DPD.
+The Probability of Default is an estimate of the likelihood of default over a given time horizon, where default is defined as: agreement reaches 61 DPD or is terminated.
 In order to estimate PDs the Company utilises Markov chains methodology.
 This methodology employs statistical analysis of historical transitions between delinquency buckets to estimate the probability that loan will eventually end up in default state which is set as absorbing state.